pckhoi/react-flop-card/README.md

 - **width: number**

-The width of the card in pixel.
+The width of card in pixel.

 - **height: number**

-The height of the card in pixel.
+The height of card in pixel.

 - **style: object**
   - **style.front: object** - style that apply to wrapper of `frontChild`.